lfborjas/cuaderno/_posts/2016-01-11-tlon-uqbar-east-village.markdown

 taking this mix quite well, so I nod and smile in acquiescence -- and make a mental note to check this Borges character out.

-A stroll to Strand is not an unwelcome journey, not one I haven't made frequently in the couple of months I've been here this time around: as a lone and mostly socially inept and woefully introspective traveler, my solace is in books these days -- music waxes and wanes in protagonism here, but books seldom have done.
+A stroll to Strand is not an unwelcome journey, nor one I haven't made frequently in the couple of months I've been here this time around: as a lone and mostly socially inept and woefully introspective traveler, my solace is in books these days -- music waxes and wanes in protagonism here, but books seldom have.
 Borges is not obscure: I find a $7 collection of short stories in the staff picks tables, and being relatively (read, very) broke and dithering about whether I'll like this guy or not, I eschew a more expensive and comprehensive edition in spanish in favor of this slimmer and somewhat cheaper option.
 My haul